 When it comes to those all-important measurements, with the Velo 7, you have eyes on your time, speed, distance, pace, clock, and calories.
 You can view total distance as well as trip distance along with elapsed time.
 The built-in CatEye computer automatically detects when you’ve stopped, say for a quick cup of coffee or just at a red light, and will stop counting time and averaging speed your stats don’t get skewed.

-Current speed, max speed, average speed, and pace
+Track current speed, max speed, average speed as well as overall pace

 - BrandCAT EYE

 Next in line to get the review treatment is a bike speedometer from SY Bicycles and despite its sub $15 price point, displays plenty of useful information and also happens to be wireless too if that’s an important consideration for you.
 It comes with a range of functions that conveniently tell you everything you should need to know about your cycling performance from speed and distance to time.
 It also monitors your aver speed as well as trip distance and automatically wakes from sleep mode by detecting vibrations from when the bike is in use.

 The unit itself is pretty small and discreet, but the digital display is bright, featuring an LCD display along with night backlight which automatically activates when you are in low light conditions.
 That means this unit is great for cycling at night too so you can always keep a careful track of your stats.
 The SY Bicycle Speedometer is waterproof as you’d expect and is also easy to assemble.
 What you receive is a computer unit as well as a separate wireless sensor.
 The only thing that you need to be aware of is that the computer and sensor need to be positioned 68 cm away from each other to function effectively.
 Once you’re all set up and installed, simply customize by recording your tire size and the SY speedometer will do the rest for you.